Christmas market stalls, in a row, people walking in front of it

 Mönckebergstraße

 There are 3 different Christmas markets around the Mönckebergstraße.
 At the St. Petri church is a small market with a merry-go-round for kids and scenes from fairytales in display.
 On the Spitalerstraße is a Hanseatic themed Christmas market.
 This market is perfect to find small gifts and handmade items.
 There’s a nostalgic Winter village decorated Christmas market on Gerhard-Hauptmann-Platz, with a large Christmas tree.
-The markets are from November 17th till December 30th.
+The markets are from November 21st till December 28th in 2024.

 Hamburger Rathaus